statamic/v2-docs/content/collections/fieldtypes/grid.md

     description: "The `Add Row` button's label."
 id: fa6d2032-0e42-4ea5-b20c-4226941bf0da
 ---
+## Fieldtypes

+You can use any fieldtypes inside a Grid.
+Just remember that because you can't doesn't mean you should.
+Your UI experience will vary greatly.
+Make sure to compare the experience with the other meta-fields: [Replicator](/fieldtypes/replicator) and [Bard](/fieldtypes/bard).

 ## Data Structure {#data-structure}

 The Grid field creates a YAML collection (associative array).